danprince/horde/README.md

 The game always starts as a single rider, playing in a (potentially infinite) world, where you have to search for resources (point and click) and avoid danger.

-- Need to think about logic for controlling a horde as a single unit.
-Follow the leader?
-Move everyone together?
-- Is combat active or passive?
-Put the horde near another horde and they'll passively fight?
-Or lean towards Agar.io mechanics and just have the larger horde consume the smaller one?
 - What else would you do other than exploration and combat?
   - Find food/water
   - Meet traders